qrider71/qbase-springboot-vue/README.md

 # qbase-springboot-vue
-Baseproject for my developments based on SpringBoot and Vue
+Base project for my developments based on SpringBoot and Vue